-14 September 2016 Today’s state-of-the-art, all-purpose hardness testing machines are based around technologies which employ innovative mechatronic components to enable high-precision testing in a wide range of applications.
-Prominent among These are quality assurance, production-line testing and laboratory-based operations.
-On display in a special exhibition area at this year's testXpo are the latest options for using hardness testing machines in the R&D environment and inquality assurance.
+17 September 2018 Today’s state-of-the-art, all-purpose hardness testing machines are based around technologies which employ innovative mechatronic components to enable high-precision testing in a wide range of applications.
+These are quality assurance, production-line testing and laboratory-based operations.
+On display at this year's testXpo are the latest options for using hardness testing machines in the R&D environment and inquality assurance.
 Our application experts, product managers and Software experts will all be on hand ready to discuss your hardness testing requirements.

 In the same exhibition area our long-standing co-exhibitor Olympus is presenting the latest offerings from the fields of microscopy and ultrasound testing.